symbiotejs/symbiote.js/README.md

 * Advanced styling security for your solutions out of the box
 * Tag management automation: no more custom tag names collisions
 * Efficient template replication: just native browser parsing and cloning, no any additional slowing processing stage for the template literals
-* Object model matters: access to direct properties and methods of DOM elements.
-Unlike many other libraries, DOM is not hidden behind abstract code layers
+* Object model matters: access to the direct properties and methods of the DOM elements.
+Unlike many other libraries, DOM is not hidden behind abstract layers
 * Development environment agnostic: use your favorite build tools freely

 ### Installation: